Areas of expertise and application

 CRIM’s varied expertise allows us to value all types of data from our clients: speech/audio, text, image, video, structured data.
 CRIM’s strength lies in its ability to take into account all aspects of a project during its implementation: data science and best practices in AI, software architecture and integration, data security and ethics.

 A critical mass of experts to meet the industry's needs

 CRIM is home to some 60 full-time employees, supplemented each year by part-time and contractual personnel, as well as students, interns, and grant holders.

-CRIM’s active participation in the research community allows for the transfer of knowledge that CRIM can then tailor to its clients’ needs.
+CRIM’s active participation in the research community allows for the transfer of knowledge that CRIM can tailor to its clients’ needs.

 The scientific program is established by the scientific direction and ratified by the Scientists Advisory Board.